 Yes, I have to stay within my monthly budget so I can afford my apartment, car, and other necessary expenses.
 However, I can also treat myself to the occasional handbag or piece of statement jewelry (or waffle fries).
 The beauty of being more mindful and minimal about my spending is that I’m spending my money on things of higher quality.
 Things that will last longer so I’m not just crowding my closet with things that will later fill a trash dump.

 Even though this year’s tax return won’t be as large as I want, I am grateful for the money that has come my way this year.
-I made much more than I thought I did and I hope to only improve on my spending and earning power.
+I made much more than I thought I did and I hope to only improve my spending and earning power.

 What are your favorite ways to save money?
 What are you saving up for?

 Comment down below with your thoughts.
-I hope your tax return is bigger than your appetite for cake and thanks for visiting.
+I hope your tax return is bigger than your appetite for cake, and thanks for visiting.